 HubSpot and ActiveCampaign both have great features for CRM and marketing.
 They are both established, reputable companies with polished products.

-They have a lot of similarities, meaning that either one is a good choice in most situations.
-I’m confident in saying that neither ActiveCampaign or HubSpot is clearly better than the other.
+They have a lot of similarities, meaning that either one is a good choice in most situations for many users.
+I’m confident in saying that neither ActiveCampaign or HubSpot is definitively better than the other.

-If you have an emphasis on email marketing and budget, ActiveCampaign is probably the better choice for your specific situation.
+If you have an emphasis on email marketing software (email campaigns) and staying on a budget, ActiveCampaign is probably the better choice for your specific situation.
+The ActiveCampaign CRM feature-set IS growing every month as they position offerings further up-market (just more scalable pricing-wise).

-Conversely, if your main interest is in your CRM and inbound marketing, HubSpot is likely the better choice for your specific situation.
+Conversely, if your main interest is in your CRM and inbound marketing, HubSpot’s CRM is likely the better choice for your specific situation, specifically the free Hubspot CRM functionality.

-Either way, I hope this comparison review helped clarify any confusion you had about these two platforms.
+Either way, I hope this marketing automation software comparison review helped clarify any confusion you had about these two platforms.